 - Essays, which vary by program

-- Additional analytic resume or statement, which vary by program
+- Additional analytical and quantitative résumé or statement, which vary by program

 - Three strong letters of recommendation from individuals in academia or other professional sectors who know you well and can tell us about your qualifications for our programs

 - Academic transcripts that include your institution's name, course names, grades you received, and proof of your degree (if received)

 - Standardized test scores (GRE, GMAT, TOEFL, IELTS, and Cambridge English), which vary by program

 Each year, we receive more applications from qualified candidates than we are able to admit, but we review and consider all applications submitted before admitting the strongest applicants.
 You cannot assume you’ll be admitted to HKS even if you meet our admissions criteria.